Banach–Tarski paradox: Step 4

 Finally, connect every point on S^{2} with a half-open segment to the origin; the paradoxical decomposition of S^{2} then yields a paradoxical decomposition of the solid unit ball minus the point at the ball's center.
 (This center point needs a bit more care; see below.)

-N.B.
-This sketch glosses over some details.
-One must be careful about the set of points on the sphere that happen to lie on the axis of some rotation in H. But there are only countably many such points, and like the case of the point at the center of the ball, it is possible to patch the proof to account for them all (see below).

 Some details, fleshed out

 In Step 3, the sphere was partitioned into orbits of our group H. To streamline the proof, the discussion of points that are fixed by some rotation was omitted; since the paradoxical decomposition of F_{2} relies on shifting certain subsets, the fact that some points are fixed might cause some trouble.
 Since any rotation of S^{2} (other than the null rotation) has exactly two fixed points, and since H, which is isomorphic to F_{2}, is countable, there are countably many points of S^{2} that are fixed by some rotation in H. Denote this set of fixed points as D. Step 3 proves that S^{2} − D admits a paradoxical decomposition.

 What remains to be shown is the Claim: S^{2} − D is equidecomposable with S^{2}.